-For the LIFE PAYT project a set of twelve socioeconomic indicators has been chosen.
-Every indicator is identified by an assigned code, ranging from SE1 to SE12.
-This proposed set of indicators is summarised in Table 1, including its measurement units, calculation formula and some methodological and framing notes.
+A set of 12 socioeconomic indicators has been chosen - each indicator is identified by an assigned code, ranging from SE1 to SE12.

+This proposed set of indicators is summarised in table 1, including its measurement units, calculation formula and some methodological and framing notes.